SILK ROAD is currently in a limited time UK KINDLE DEAL for 99p

 It was ambitious and fascinating research.

-Set against a sprawling canvas of Parthia, the Han dynasty, the Seven Seas of ancient Arab traders, and Rome in the last days of the republic, Ends of the Earth is historical adventure on a breathtaking scale.
+Set against a sprawling canvas of Parthia, the Han dynasty, the Seven Seas of ancient Arab traders, and Rome in the last days of the Republic, best-selling Ends of the Earth is historical adventure on a breathtaking scale.